filin140123/VESTools/README.md

 # VESP: Video Editing Scripts in Python

-main.py — Mass downloading youtube videos in highest possible quality and with sound. scenecutter.py — Mass cutting videos by scenes and saving to appropriate directories
+**main.py** — Mass downloading youtube videos in highest possible quality and with sound

+**scenecutter.py** — Mass cutting videos by scenes and saving to appropriate directories

 Windows only.